 “Your mother was a hamster and your father smelled of elderberries!”

-Another easy pick for the comedy “GOAT” list.
+Another easy pick for the comedy “GOAT” list as well as one of the best movies for drinking games.
 The four lads from London trade off the numerous roles of King Arthur and his round table of knights, including well-known figures of legend such as Sir Lancelot and Sir Galahad, as well as lesser known heroes like Sir Robin the Not-Quite-So-Brave-as-Sir-Lancelot and Sir Not-Appearing-in-this-Film, as they caper around the English countryside in search of the Holy Grail.
 Along the way, they encounter villains such as the knights who say “Ni!”, a three-headed knight, a castle occupied by rude French soldiers, and a ferocious rabbit.
 But don’t get any ideas about a linear plot — the movie meanders down all sorts of absurdist sidetracks, with plenty of anachronisms, snide camera commentary, looks behind the scenes, and a musical number for no good reason at all.
 In other words, a lot easier to follow than the Monty Python TV show.

 “No wait, it’s gotta be your bull.”